Curriculum Vetting Process and Resources

 The MSDE has developed four English Language Arts rubrics to effectively capture evidence that the Maryland College- and Career-Ready Foundational Skills and Anchor Standards for Reading, Language, and Writing are represented accurately for: Kindergarten, Grade 1, Grade 2,

-Each tool, featured below, is available as Word documents which can be downloaded and modified to fit a local school system context.
+and Grades 3-10.
+Each rubric is available as a Word document and can be downloaded and modified to fit a local school systems' context.

-Vetters worked together to summarize findings for each grade level curriculum into a grade level report.
-As a final step, vetters generated grade band consensus reports for each grade band: K-2, 3-5, 6-8, and 9-10.
-Reports included areas of strength, opportunities for growth and recommendations for improvement, revision, or replacement of curriculum or curriculum components.
+Phase III- Summary Reports to Local School System: As a next step, vetters generate a grade band consensus report for each grade band: ELA- K-2, 3-5, 6-8, and 9-10; mathematics- K-2, 3-5, 6-8, and Algebra 1.
+Final summary reports show areas of strength, opportunities for growth, and recommendations for improvement, revision, or replacement of curriculum or curriculum components.
+Each report is shared with the local school system and results in a collaborative partnership with the MSDE.

 Curriculum Vetting Rubrics